 Targets included the Horshoe Curve railroad pass and repair station at Altoona, Pennsylvania, aluminum plants in Illinois, Tennessee, and New York, train stations, hydroelectric plants, bridges, and other manufacturing plants.

 Team One headed for Long Island, New York, while Team Two targeted Ponte Verda Beach, Florida.
 The two teams would land a few days apart but would rendezvous on July 4th in a Cincinnati hotel to properly coordinate their malicious mission.

 By our modern standards, we may call these men terrorists.
-However, as they were enemy agents of a nation with which the United States was officially at war, these men were technically saboteurs.
+However, as they were enemy agents of a nation with which the United States was officially at war, the men of the Pastorius operation were technically saboteurs.

 In an abstract twist, the Bund even once managed to amass twenty thousand followers at a rally in Madison Square Garden around this time period.
 The organization was radical and known to be violent.
 Officially, the German Reich distanced themselves from it.
 However, as we know now, Nazi Germany actively recruited from their ranks.

 Chosen for their familiarity with the United States, the men who made up the team were of German heritage but had been born or grew up in the U.S. Lieutenant Walter Kappe, a Nazi loyalist who had spent considerable time in the States headed the whole operation consisting of two teams.
 Kappe had been active in the Bund and also held office in the Ausland Institute.
 The other members were as follows: